boazbk/tcs/lec_26_quantum_computing.md

 However, there is one cryptography-sized exception:
 In 1994 Peter Shor showed that quantum computers can solve the integer factoring and discrete logarithm problems in polynomial time.
 This result has captured the imagination of a great many people, and completely energized research into quantum computing.
-This is both because the hardness of these particular problems provides the foundations for securing such a huge part of our communications (and these days, our economy), and because it was a powerful demonstration that quantum computers could turn out to be useful for problems that a-priori seemd to have nothing to do with quantum physics.
+This is both because the hardness of these particular problems provides the foundations for securing such a huge part of our communications (and these days, our economy), and because it was a powerful demonstration that quantum computers could turn out to be useful for problems that a-priori seem to have nothing to do with quantum physics.

 As we'll discuss later, at the moment there are several intensive efforts to construct large scale quantum computers.
 It seems safe to say that, as far as we know, in the next five years or so there will not be a quantum computer large enough to factor, say, a $1024$ bit number.